-As a 10-and-a-half-year veteran of the U.S. Air Force, Robert Corbett, of Virginia, has a passion for flight that endures despite suffering a spinal cord injury in 2016.
+As a veteran of the U.S. Air Force, Robert Corbett, of Virginia, has a passion for flight that endures despite suffering a spinal cord injury in 2016.
 He continues to share his passion with others by working with Wounded Eagle UAS, an organization that provides training to veterans interested in becoming FAA-certified commercial drone operators.

 While Robert enjoys the work he does with Wounded Eagle, he believes that veterans and civilians alike should have the chance to take flight however they can.
 That’s why he created “Flight Takes Many Forms,” a movement aimed to teach individuals with disabilities, veteran or not, how to operate drones as a vocational skill.